wjaekim/wjakim-tmp.github.io/_pages/home.md

 permalink: /
 ---

 Located in the [Department of Psychology](http://coas.howard.edu/psychology/) at [Howard University](https://www2.howard.edu/) and directed by [Dr. Woojae Kim](team), our research lab aims at learning the mind through quantitative modeling.
-Currerntly, the focus of our lab is twofold: (1) developing and empirically testing the utility of [active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) algorithms, a cutting-edge information query method, in [computational modeling of cognition](https://en.wikipedia.org/wiki/Computational_cognition); and (2) applying recent developments in quantitative methodology, mostly underutilized, in substative psychology research to provide convincing demonstrations.
+Currently, the focus of our lab is twofold: (1) developing and empirically testing the utility of [active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)) algorithms, a cutting-edge information query method, in [computational modeling of cognition](https://en.wikipedia.org/wiki/Computational_cognition); and (2) applying recent developments in quantitative methodology, mostly underutilized, in substative psychology research to provide convincing demonstrations.
 In a nutshell, we strive to learn the mind by actively querying it as well as to learn how to learn it by actively applying quantitative research methods.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >